EchoSingh/Study-Notes/Software Engineering and Testing(22IS63)/semend/CIE 2.md

 |A5: Error: "Incorrect Password"||X||||||||

 ---

-Would you like this rendered in HTML or exported as a CSV for use in a spreadsheet or app?

 - **Interpretation of the Table**:
     - **R1 (Valid Email, Valid Password)**: Leads to successful login.